DASHing to Lower Blood Pressure

 - Have a cup of low-fat or fat-free fruit yogurt mixed with granola.

-- Sprinkle low-fat mozzarella cheese on your pizza, quesadilla, or
+- Sprinkle low-fat mozzarella cheese on your pizza, quesadilla, or salad.

-- Grab a cool, refreshing glass of low-fat or fat-free flavored milk
+- Grab a cool, refreshing glass of low-fat or fat-free flavored milk with a snack.

 - Enjoy low-fat frozen yogurt for dessert.